elizabethsong/elizabethsong/README.md

+### Hey, I'm Elizabeth 👋👩
-### Ask me about the new app I'm coding for Asian-Americans (including South/Southeast Asians) and immigrants 👋👩🏻‍💻
+### 💬 Ask me about...
+The new app I'm coding for Asian-Americans (including South/Southeast Asians) and immigrants 🏻‍💻

 <!--
 **elizabethsong/elizabethsong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.